jonmorehouse/node-multi-config/README.md

-# Node.js Config
+# MultiConfig - Node.js configuration manager
-> A configuration library that allows dynamic configuration via ENV, etcd, config-files or functionally
+> A package for loading and managing project configuration via etcd, env, or configuration file

 ## Description